 ~ Her fresh, limpid watercolours, with their thin pen line, have a light touch, but the paintings are careful, made with curiosity, intensity and love ~ David Gentleman

-Emma Tennant began, aged 5, as a gardener who sometimes painted the radishes and marigolds that she grew in her child-sized plot.
+Emma began, aged 5, as a gardener who sometimes painted the radishes and marigolds she grew in her child-sized plot.
 Now she is a painter who also gardens.
-She is largely self-taught.
-The work of Elizabeth Blackadder has been a great influence.
-Her flower, fruit and vegetable watercolours on Japanese rice paper combine botanical accuracy with a free and lively line.
-Rare and exotic plants are cultivated to paint and her exhibition notes about the plants she draws are historical, scholarly and practical.
+She is largely self-taught (no formal art education) and the work of Elizabeth Blackadder has been a great influence on her art.
+She has picked the brains of artist friends, particularly David Parfitt and the late Lindy Guiness.
+Her flower, fruit and vegetable watercolours on Japanese rice paper combine botanical accuracy with a free and lively line and, living on a hill farm in Roxburghshire, her garden is full of hardy plants that can survive the Scottish climate.
+In her greenhouse rare and exotic plants are cultivated to paint and her exhibition notes about the plants she draws are historical, scholarly and practical.